 The Tennessee Performing Arts Center, located in the James K. Polk Cultural Center, hosts the city’s professional ballet, opera and repertory companies.
 TPAC is the setting for a variety of theatrical performances, concerts and other events.
 The Nashville Symphony performs in the acclaimed Schermerhorn Symphony Center and the amphitheater in Centennial Park is the setting for the annual Shakespeare in the Park program.
 The Frist Center for the Visual Arts hosts a variety of international traveling exhibits each year.
 The fine arts museum, which has a gallery dedicated to children’s activities, is housed in the historic Old Post Office building.
 Other heritage architecture dispersed throughout the city includes the repurposed Union Station and Marathon Village as well as the John Seigenthaler Pedestrian Bridge, the State Capitol and the Downtown Presbyterian Church.

 In addition to the Country Music Hall of Fame and the Frist Center, Nashville is also home to several other highly regarded museums.
-These include the Adventure Science Center as well as museums chronicling the lives and careers of George Jones and Johnny Cash.
+These include the Adventure Science Center as well a museum chronicling the life and career of Johnny Cash.
 Another popular museum is the Musicians Hall of Fame.
 Built in 1897 for the Centennial Exposition, the Parthenon in Centennial Park displays a variety of works and features the largest indoor statue in North America.

 The city is the setting for historic house museums, such as Belle Meade Plantation and Belmont Mansion, which reflect Nashville’s antebellum period.
 Located downtown, the Tennessee State Museum documents and preserves the natural and cultural history of the Volunteer State.